 We have presented two representations, namely the tensor contraction and quadrature representations, for the computation of element tensors arising in the finite element method.
 The generation of code for these representations is automated and permits both the rapid development of solvers for broad classes of problems and the application of specialised performance optimisations.
-In particular, we have addressed strategies for optimising automatically the quadrature representation code.
-The strategies introduce negligible overhead in the code generation phase, but can yield substantial run time speed-ups.
+In particular, we have presented strategies for optimising automatically the quadrature representation code which are manifest in the form compiler FFC.
+The strategies introduce negligible overhead in the code generation phase, but can yield substantial run time speed-ups over non-optimised code.
 The presented techniques are possible with conventional 'hand' coding, and in fact commonly employed in specialised codes and simple problems.
 Automation makes the approach generic and allows the application of simple but tedious to implement by hand strategies to an unlimited range of problems.
+Our efforts to develop automated optimisations are based on the experience that non-optimised generated code is not competitive in terms of performance.
+For the problems which we have investigated, the automated optimisations employed in the generated code are sufficient that insertion of entries into a space matrix is often the limiting factor in the assembly of sparse global finite element matrices.